 • That such extenuating circumstances have been or will be resolved shortly so that there is a reasonable expectation that the student will succeed if granted another opportunity.
 A student’s case for requesting a third exam will be stronger if the appeal details specific information documenting that a third attempt will likely result in success.

-exceptions to any of the requirements or policies contained herein must be submitted in writing to the Graduate Committee for consideration, usually via the student’s academic advisor and/or the Chair of the Graduate Committee.
+Proposed exceptions to any of the requirements or policies contained herein must be submitted in writing to the Graduate Committee for consideration, usually via the student’s academic advisor and/or the Chair of the Graduate Program.